 - Ensure you can see where you are tipping the contents of the drum, if required ask a second member of staff to provide guidance from a safe secondary viewing location.

-- Only keep drums in the raised position while decanting, once complete gently lower drums back down to the ground.
+- Only keep drums in the raised position while decanting.
+Once complete, gently lower the drums back down to the ground.

 Drum Mixing